plforacle/heatwave-lakehouse/load-parquet-data/load-parquet-data.md

 ## Task 2: Load Parquet format data directly from Object Store

+1. If not already connected with SSH, on Command Line, connect to the Compute instance using SSH ... be sure replace the  "private key file"  and the "new compute instance ip"

+     ```bash
+    <copy>ssh -i private_key_file opc@new_compute_instance_ip</copy>
+     ```

-1. If not already connected then connect to MySQL using the MySQL Shell client tool with the following command:
+2. If not already connected then connect to MySQL using the MySQL Shell client tool with the following command:

     ```bash
     <copy>mysqlsh -uadmin -p -h 10.0.1... --sql </copy>